Inist-CNRS/node-jbj-ist/README.md

 <a id="resolvePII"></a>
 ### resolvePII: pii

-Return metadata from a PII (Document Object Identifier), using Elsevier's API.
+Return metadata from a PII (Publisher Item Identifier), using Elsevier's API.

 ```javascript
    var stylesheet = {